pikman34/gp-test-2025-starter/README.md

 What is happening:

 - The white square is the Player.
 The player can be moved using the arrow keys or WASD.
 The player starts with 5 lives
-- Enemies spawn offscreen the right.
+- Enemies spawn offscreen to the right.
 When an enemy is spawned, the Enemies count in the UI goes up
 - The enemies move left and get removed when they go offscreen
 - If the player and enemy collide, the player looses a life
-- If the player looses all their lives, its game over
+- If the player looses all their lives, it's game over

 ## Instructions